mia-platform/miactl/docs/30_commands.md

 - `--certificate-authority`, to provide the path to a custom CA certificate
 - `--insecure-skip-tls-verify`, to disallow the check the validity of the certificate of the remote endpoint
 - `--context`, to specify a different context from the currently selected one
-- `--company-id`, to set the ID of the desired company
+- `--company-id`, to set the ID of the desired Company
-- `--role`, the company role for the service account
+- `--role`, the Company role for the service account

 ### create jwt

-The `serviceaccount create jwt` subcommand allows you to create a new service account for your company that will use the jwt authorization method.
+The `serviceaccount create jwt` subcommand allows you to create a new service account for your Company that will use the jwt authorization method.

 Usage: